Pressure-fed engine

 and the Kestrel engine of the Falcon 1 by SpaceX.

 The 1960s Sea Dragon concept by Robert Truax for a big dumb booster would have used pressure-fed engines.

 Pressure-fed engines have practical limits on propellant pressure, which in turn limits combustion chamber pressure.
-High pressure propellant tanks require thicker walls and stronger alloys which make the vehicle tanks heavier, thereby reducing performance and payload capacity.
+High pressure propellant tanks require thicker walls and stronger materials which make the vehicle tanks heavier, thereby reducing performance and payload capacity.
 The lower stages of launch vehicles often use either solid fuel or pump-fed liquid fuel engines instead, where high pressure ratio nozzles are considered desirable.

 Other vehicles or companies using pressure-fed engine: